macnick/Using-Bootstrap/README.md

 ## Responsive-Design

-The this project, I built a responsive website using Bootstrap.
+For this project, I built a responsive website using Bootstrap.
 I made a clone of the https://newsweek.com/ , the news site that actually uses bootstrap.

 Used: